JanBeh/neumond/README.md

 ## Module `neumond.eio`

-Module for basic I/O, using non-blocking I/O (through the `neumond.nbio` Lua module written in C) and the `neumond.wait.posix` module to wait for I/O.
+Module for basic I/O, using non-blocking I/O (through the `neumond.nbio` Lua module written in C) and the `neumond.wait_posix` module to wait for I/O.

 With the exception of depending on POSIX file descriptors, this module generic in regard to how "waiting" is implemented.
 In particular, `eio` does not depend